 Cherokee is a very small town located in the state of North Carolina.
 With a population of 2,181 people and three constituent neighborhoods, Cherokee is the 297th largest community in North Carolina.

-Cherokee is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Cherokee is a town of service providers, professionals, and construction workers and builders.
-There are especially a lot of people living in Cherokee who work in food service (22.67%), maintenance occupations (12.01%), and personal care services (8.90%).
+Unlike some towns, Cherokee isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Cherokee are a mix of both white- and blue-collar jobs.
+Overall, Cherokee is a town of service providers, professionals, and transportation and shipping workers.
+There are especially a lot of people living in Cherokee who work in personal care services (11.86%), maintenance occupations (11.14%), and office and administrative support (8.35%).

 Also of interest is that Cherokee has more people living here who work in computers and math than 95% of the places in the US.